Updated: Feb 21, 2022

 (On the Consulship of Stilicho, II.247ff) and also wrote in his De Bello Gothicus; “Next the legion that had been left to guard Britain, the legion that kept the fierce Scots in check, whose men had scanned the strange devices tattooed on the faces / of the dying Picts.”

 (Another translation in T.C Lethbridge The Painted Men; ...which curbs the savage Scot and studies designs marked in iron on the face of the dying pict...which alludes to iron tools or iron ore giving a red colour), and Solinus speaks of the Britons decorating their bodies with animal motifs, possibly to endow themselves with their power (Miracles of the World, XXII.12).
 Jordanes mentioned the tribes of Scotland in his Origin and Deeds of the Goths: "...they paint their bodies with iron-red, whether by way of adornment or perhaps some other reason..." which again points to red pigments, not blue.
 I find this very interesting!
 And so we have again the running theme of tattoos.
 What stands out to me most is the mention of strange devices on their faces, could this possibly be the same symbols we see in the stones that still mystify us today such as the double disc and zrod or crescent vrod?
-The mention of animals leads me back to the stones too, as they play a huge part in the carvings.
+The mention of animals leads me back to the stones too, as they play a huge part in the carvings, as does the artwork found on artefacts like jewellery.

 Pictish carvings that may have been the same inspiration for tattoos?